lupyuen/lupyuen.github.io/src/display.md

         memcpy(spi_tx_buf, image_data + offset, len);
 ```

-(Why don't we transmit the data straight from Flash ROM?
+(What's `image_data`?
+Why don't we transmit the data straight from Flash ROM?
 We'll explain in a while)

 Here's another...
 ST7789 Command!
 This sets the coordinates of the ST7789 Display Window...